gardener-attic/bot-test-repo-1/.github/ISSUE_TEMPLATE/questions_consulting.md

 ---

-Please, DO NOT suggest or request enhancements here.
+Please, DO NOT ask questions or request support here.

 This repo is only for general landscape or cluster issues.